-Our dedicated new media lab is equipped with the specialist software for web and graphic design, Adobe Creative Suite Master Collection.
+Our dedicated digital media lab is equipped with the specialist software for web and graphic design, Adobe Creative Suite Master Collection.
 You’ll also benefit from access to our 40 editing suites equipped with the latest Avid video editing software and Photoshop, a Burli-equipped radio studio and a TV studio and gallery complete with large green screen area.

 As well as our extensive loans service for equipment such as digital recorders, video cameras, stills cameras and more, our School is also home to the 58-seat Phil Taylor Cinema.
 It screens films twice a week during term time, and is equipped with HD video projection facilities, 16mm and 35mm film projectors and Dolby Digital surround sound.